dlr-gtlab/gtlab-core/docs/user/basics/05_preferences.rst

 Perspectives
 ------------
-New perspectives can be created, renamed, duplicated or deleted in this selection window.
+New :ref:`perspectives <label_section_perspectives>` can be created, renamed, duplicated or deleted in this selection window.
 You can also select a perspective to use it.
-A perspective in GTlab is an arrangement of windows that you want to save specifically for a use case.
-This makes sense, for example, if a window that is otherwise rarely used has to be used frequently for a task in GTlab.

 The currently selected perspective is highlighted in bold.
 Unlike the other sessions, the currently selected perspective cannot be renamed or deleted, nor can it be added to the current perspective because it already is.